Wrecker (comics): Fictional character biography

 After an appearance in the second volume of She-Hulk, New Avengers revealed that the Hood has hired a small army of criminals, which included the Wrecker (taking advantage of the division in the superhero community caused by the Superhuman Registration Act) In Daredevil and at the Hood's direction, the Wrecker battled fellow criminals the Enforcers and the New Avengers.
 The Wrecker and the rest of the Wrecking Crew were featured in a short story in the second volume of Marvel Comics Presents; then in Punisher War Journal; the miniseries 1985 and with the Hood's army in the Secret Invasion storyline battling the alien Skrull force invading New York City.

-The Wrecker continued to make appearances across several titles as an employee of the Hood, including New Avengers; Captain America; the miniseries Marvel Apes and a promotional comic book produced by fast food chain Taco Bell.
+The Wrecker continued to make appearances across several titles as an employee of the Hood, including New Avengers; Captain America; the miniseries Marvel Apes and a promotional comic book produced by Taco Bell.
 Together with the Wrecking Crew, the Wrecker was featured in What If?; Dark Reign Files; in flashback in Incredible Hercules and stories that formed part of the Dark Reign storyline.
 He was seen among the Hood's men in the attack on Asgard.

 During the Avengers: Standoff! storyline, the Wrecker was an inmate of Pleasant Hill, a gated community established by S.H.I.E.L.D.

 The Wrecker was then seen among a group of supervillains who heard from the Wizard that Doctor Doom had gone straight, only for Doom to arrive and defeat them single-handed.
 The Wrecker is later seen in S.H.I.E.L.D. custody, where he is interrogated by the Thing.

 The Wrecker and the rest of the Wrecking Crew were seen as members of the Hood's gang as the Wrecking Crew led the attack on Castle Doom.
 The Wrecker and Thunderball were taken down by Doctor Doom in his Iron Man armor until the Hood showed up with the rest of his gang and shot him with one of his enchanted bullets.
 As Rampage and Shockwave held him down, the Wrecker was ordered to rip open Doctor Doom's Iron Man armor.
 As the Wrecker prepared to do the final opening move, Victor von Doom disappeared in a bright light, leaving the armor behind.

+During the Blood Hunt event, the Wrecker played an integral part in turning the tide against the invading vampire forces.
+He was recruited by a deceased Moon Knight's Midnight Mission allies Tigra and Hunter's Moon to help free Khonshu, who had been imprisoned on Asgard.
+Using his Asgardian powered crowbar, the Wrecker was able to break Khonshu out of his cell, leading to a strong moonlight appearing over a previously darkened Earth, and a resurrected Moon Knight (who could not be brought back to life during Khonshu's imprisonment) leading an army of spirits of previous Fists of Khonshu.